 Today’s Meet the Media is very close to home.
-It’s our own CEO/President, David Landis, who in addition to being our fearless leader also is a restaurant critic, dubbed “The Gay Gourmet,” for the San Francisco Bay Times.
+It’s our own CEO/President, David Landis, who in addition to being the fearless leader of the best public relations firm in San Francisco, is also a restaurant critic, dubbed “The Gay Gourmet,” for the San Francisco Bay Times.
 This blog post was published in a slightly different form by our PR affiliate in Arizona, HMA Public Relations.

 David, time to share.